starsite/FIAS/README.md

-# FileMaker iOS App SDK + Swift AppDelegate
+# FIAS + Swift AppDelegate

-Updated for the FileMaker 19 SDK 🎉
+Updated for the FileMaker 19 iOS App SDK 🎉

 In this walkthrough, you'll learn how to create and use a Swift AppDelegate in a FIAS project.
 Includes an example of how to fire a FileMaker script using `FMX_Queue_Script` from `applicationDidBecomeActive()`.